The 8 best customer service outsourcing companies in 2026

 ShyftOff landing page demonstrating their GigCX on-demand workforce platform

 ShyftOff operates on a GigCX model, using a network of 200,000+ on-demand agents rather than traditional employees.
-Their "Agentic Workforce Delivery Platform" uses AI to match the right agents to your specific needs in real-time.
+Their workforce delivery platform uses AI to match the right agents to your needs in real time.

 The key differentiator is their pricing model: you only pay for productive time (when agents are actually with customers, in queue, or doing after-call work).
 No paying for idle time or shrinkage.